solyarisoftware/sinatra-api-server-toolbox/README.md

 $ rackup -o localhost -p 9393 -E production
 ```

----

-## *tux* as an equivalent of *rails console*
+## Tux as *sinatra console*

 `tux gem`
 act as *rails console* for a Sinatra application!
 Really useful to query database using ActiveRecord methods.

 `hirb gem`
 allow to show (ActiveRecord returned) record data set in pretty print data tables.

-Here below some examples using tux interactive console
+Here below some examples using tux interactive console.

 Run the tux console from command prompt:
 ```bash